Wiki Page Categories

 Please DON'T use the above patch, it has a bug which is fixed in this new commit on Github:

-#8 Updated by Eric Davis almost 8 years ago
+#8 Updated by Eric Davis about 8 years ago

 - File wiki-categories-3274.patch added